pflanze/chj-scripts/packaging.md

 # Packaging

-(Some of) the files have metainformation to allow them to be packaged without including everything in chj-bin and its dependencies (a form of tree shaking / dead code elimination).
+(Some of) the files have metainformation to allow them to be packaged without including everything in chj-scripts and its dependencies (a form of tree shaking / dead code elimination).
 The metadata is incomplete, patches are welcome.